FraserThompson/dunedinsound.com/src/content/page/info/index.md

 ## Are you making money?

 dunedinsound.com is completely non-commercial, no sponsors, no ads, no money.
 The intent is to support the music community and not take anything from it.
-The current cost of hosting everything is **\$23.84** a month.
+The current cost of hosting everything is **\$8.45** a month.

+All works are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a> meaning you can do whatever you want with everything as long as you mention dunedinsound.com and you're not making loads of money.

 ## Why not just put stuff on Facebook like everyone else?